Oh64/STR_2_NUM/README.md

 STR 2 NUM convert your text to Number and convert number to Text !

 ## 137 character are already available the program will send the results in number to L1 or returns the text translated into str0

+You can use this code as you want !
+No license or other ;)